6 out of 14 people found the following review useful:

 is unconvincing throughout the show.

-Almost any healthy young woman given a month or two of rehearsal could
+Almost any healthy young woman given couple months' rehearsal could do

-but her tyrannical father made her do the show anyway, and she didn't
+but her tyrannical manager/father made her do the show anyway, and she

 Aside from liking a couple of her songs, I have few preconceptions

 watching this, and found her uninteresting as a singer, performer, sex